Activation Relaxation: A Local Dynamical Approximation to Backpropagation in the Brain: Results

 \section{Results}

-We demonstrate that our algorithm can train a deep neural network with equal performance to backprop.
-For training we utilised the MNIST and Fashion-MNIST \citep{xiao2017online} datasets.
-The MNIST dataset consists of 60000 training and 10000 test 28x28 images of handwritten digits, while the Fashion-MNIST dataset consists of 60000 training and 10000 test 28x28 images of different clothing items.
+We first demonstrate that our algorithm can train a deep neural network with equal performance to backprop.
+For training, we utilised the MNIST and Fashion-MNIST \citep{xiao2017online} datasets.
+The MNIST dataset consists of 60000 training and 10000 test 28x28 images of handwritten digits, while the Fashion-MNIST dataset consists of 60000 training and 10000 test 28x28 images of clothing items.
 The Fashion-MNIST dataset is designed to be identical in shape and size to MNIST while being harder to solve.
 We used a 4-layer fully-connected multi-layer perceptron (MLP) with rectified-linear activation functions and a linear output layer.
 The layers consisted of 300, 300, 100, and 10 neurons respectively.
 In the dynamical relaxation phase, we integrate Equation 5 with a simple first-order Euler integration scheme. ${x^l}^{t+1} = {x^l}^t - \eta_x \frac{dx^l}{dt}$ where $\eta_x$ was a learning rate which was set to $0.1$.
 The relaxation phase lasted for 100 iterations, which we found sufficient to closely approximate the numerical backprop gradients.
-After the relaxation phase was complete, the weights were updated using the standard stochastic gradient descent optimizer ${W^l}^{t+1} ={W^l}^t + \eta_\theta x^{l+1} f'(W^l x^l) {x^l}^T $.
+After the relaxation phase was complete, the weights were updated using the standard stochastic gradient descent optimizer.
 The AR algorithm was applied to each minibatch of 64 digits sequentially.
-To test the network, we simply performed a forward pass and compared the outputs to the labels.
-The network was trained with the mean-squared-error loss between the predicted and true output labels.
+The network was trained with the mean-squared-error loss.

 Figure 1 shows that during the relaxation phase the activations converge precisely to the gradients obtained by backpropagating backwards through the computational graph of the MLP.
-In Figure 2 we show that the training and test performance of the network trained with activation-relaxation is nearly identical to that of the network trained with backpropagation, thus demonstrating that our algorithm can in fact be utilised to correctly perform credit assignment in deep neural networks with only local learning rules.
+In Figure 2 we show that the training and test performance of the network trained with activation-relaxation is nearly identical to that of the network trained with backpropagation, thus demonstrating that our algorithm can correctly perform credit assignment in deep neural networks with only local learning rules.